-AHOT 5200 Fieldwork I: 2 (2:0:3) Prerequisite: AHOT 5106, 5421, 5423, 5425 Part-time, supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
+AHOT 5200 Fieldwork I: 2 Prerequisites: AHOT 5106, 5405, AHOT 5406 Two weeks (80 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
 As possible, this will allow students to explore occupational therapy contributions in "non traditional" or "role emerging" settings.
-Students will complete treatment notes and a case study on a client seen during Fieldwork I: 2.
+Students will develop clinical reasoning skills, complete treatment notes and a concept map on clientele seen on Fieldwork I: 1.